 Cas has a wealth of knowledge across athletics events and in particular, the throws.
 He has been an Age Manager for CLAC over many years and is now turning his attention to coaching.
-Cas will be a roaming coach on Friday nights, offering feedback and support to learn how to throw and to correct technique.
+Cas is a roaming coach on Friday nights, offering feedback and support to learn how to throw and to correct technique.

 Jim Legge, Sprints/Starts Coach (Friday nights only)

 Jim was president of Katoomba LAC and coached there for 20 years across sprints, hurdles and middle distance.
 He is a Level 2 track coach and officiates at Zone, Region, State and National Championships.
 Jim has also trained people to become official starters at Zone, Region and State.
-Jim will be one of our starters on Friday nights, mostly on the straight track, where he’ll be guiding our athletes on how to do – and improve – their starts.
+Jim is one of our starters on Friday nights, mostly on the straight track, where he’ll be guiding our athletes on how to do – and improve – their starts.
 Photo coming soon!